knisar/NYPD-Motor-Vehicle-Collisions/README.md

 ```
 Update the path of NYPD2.csv in nypd.sql file.

 Create a database named Project or update the project name in the code.
-Than create a table named ACCIDENT_DATA.
+Than create a table named ACCIDENT_DATA and populate the data with the csv data using the following command.